 Basics and Bling

-Iraqis in Pajamas is an original rock band in Seattle, WA, featuring a unique mashup of punk, indie, folk, and jazz styles, blended with ancient Iraqi Jewish songs and prayers.
-With singer/songwriter Loolwa Khazzoom on bass, Robbie Morshead on drums, Sean Sebastian on guitar, and Cali Hackmann on keyboard, band members have performed at local venues including Microsoft corporation, Paramount Theater, and a Seattle Supersonics game; have worked in various capacities with musical heavy-hitters like Bruce Springstein, Brendan O’Brien, and Mike Post; and have recorded music for numerous albums and movies, ranging from indie film The Forgotten Refugees to Hollywood hit The Polar Express.
+Iraqis in Pajamas is an original rock band in Seattle, WA, featuring a unique mashup of punk, indie, folk, and jazz styles, blended with a smattering of ancient Iraqi Jewish songs and prayers.
+With singer/songwriter Loolwa Khazzoom on bass, Robbie Morshead on drums, and Sean Sebastian on guitar, band members have performed at local venues including Microsoft corporation, Paramount Theater, and a Seattle Supersonics game.

 Loolwa moved to Seattle in 2014, to be part of the Sephardic community.
 Within ten minutes of attending one of the two Sephardic synagogues, however, she was deeply offended by the sexism she witnessed – leading her to walk out.
 “What now?” she thought.
 Months later, close to the High Holy Days, Loolwa went to an open mic at Columbia City Theater and announced that since the Sephardic synagogues didn’t want her praying audibly, because she was a woman, she was bringing the prayers to that club.
 She then belted out the Iraqi selihoth.
 The crowd suddenly hushed, to the point that you could hear the proverbial pin drop, despite the audience typically talking through open mic performances.
 “Ah,” Loolwa thought, “I’m onto something.”